rspeer/ordered-set/README.md

     >>> letters.index(['a', 'r', 'c'])
     [0, 2, 3]

-This combination of features makes OrderedSet a simple implementation of many of the things that `pandas.Index` is used for.
 An OrderedSet can be used as a bi-directional mapping between a sparse vocabulary and dense index numbers.

+This combination of features makes OrderedSet a simple implementation of many of the things that `pandas.Index` is used for, and many of its operations are faster than the equivalent pandas operations.

 For further compatibility with pandas.Index, `get_loc` (the pandas method for looking up a single index) and `get_indexer` (the pandas method for fancy